loicym/my-personal-website/content/talk/2020HFR_poster/index.md

   country: France

 summary: Talk given during the 2019 Non Standard Investment Choice Workshop
-abstract: "Revisiting the valuation effects of the GSCI roll"
+abstract: "The valuation effects of index investment in commodity futures"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2020-09-20T00:00:00Z"
+date: "2020-01-16T00:00:00Z"
 date_end: ""
 all_day: false